Culture, Arts & Media

 The Metropolitan Museum of Art's exhibition page describes the hoard as the possessions of a Jewish family hidden in a house wall in fourteenth-century Colmar and discovered in 1863.
 The Musée de Cluny's page adds the key historical frame in even plainer terms: the treasure was buried during the Black Death, when Jews were persecuted after being accused of causing the plague.

 That is enough to explain why the objects matter.
-They are not just pretty survivals.
-They are the remains of a decision made under terror.
+They are beautiful survivals and the remains of a decision made under terror.

 The treasure reveals both integration and distinctiveness